 #3 Create a Local Deal to promote special discounts or deals available on Small Business Saturday

 Do you plan to offer a BOGO deal?
 Will you be giving something away for free with a minimum purchase?
 Run a Local Deal that overlaps Small Business Saturday so neighbors see your deal and know they can visit you and celebrate the day with a special promotion.
 Don’t forget to target the neighborhoods that are closest in proximity to your business so they take notice and drop by.

 #4 Drive foot traffic into your store or visits to your website for the duration of the season

 Black Friday, Small Business Saturday, and Cyber Monday kick off the holiday shopping season.
 Create weekly Local Deals with a new offering each week for the remainder of the season to drive traffic to your business.
 For example, create your Local Deal for Small Business Saturday one week before the big day and target the neighborhoods closest to your business.
 The day after Small Business Saturday, promote your Local Deal again.
 Then, a week later, create and promote another deal with expanded targeting to include more neighborhoods.

 #5 Promote, Promote, Promote

-Despite COVID restrictions, Small Business Saturday 2020 will be as good a day as ever to offer holiday shoppers a chance to explore small shops and local retailers in their neighborhood.
-So, don't let your local business be in the shadows of another shop this holiday season, use Nextdoor to connect with your community for Small Business Saturday 2020.
+Don't let your local business be in the shadows of another shop this holiday season.
+Use Nextdoor to connect with your community for Small Business Saturday.

 Claim your free Business Page to get started on Nextdoor.
 For resources on how to use Nextdoor to stay connected with your local customers, pertinent news affecting businesses, and more, follow us at @nextdoorbusiness on Facebook.